openimis/database_postgresql/README.md

 # database-data-migration_py
-Migration tool to copy the data from MSSQL database to PostgreSQL database
+Migration tool to copy the data from MSSQL database to PostgreSQL database.

+## Folders
+The migration tool itself can be found in the "migtool" folder.
+In the "database scripts" folder are all the SQL scripts needed to create the openIMIS database schema in PostgreSQL.
+What follows here is a description of the migration tool.

 ## Prerequisites